 Over the last six months, Telstra has switched on 5G coverage in ten major Australian cities, albeit in selected areas.
 5G is now live in city centres and airports, but coverage has yet to spread to most suburbs, or to less heavily populated locations.

-As of August 2019, Telstra initially offered live 5G coverage in selected areas of the following cities:
+As of November 2021, Telstra initially offered live 5G coverage in selected areas of the following major cities:

 - Gold Coast

 If you’re curious as to where exactly 5G is now live, you can view coverage maps for each city on Telstra’s website.
 However, be aware that these maps don’t include ‘indoor coverage’ – while you may be able to pick up a 5G signal outside, this doesn’t guarantee you’ll get the same network strength inside buildings.
 We’ve provided examples of Telstra’s 5G coverage in three major cities below; purple indicates areas where 5G is now live, darker purple indicates areas with coverage coming soon.

 Telstra 5G Coverage Map: Sydney